-“Using Asia as a platform to hoof yourself up the career ladder is usually interpreted as you thinking –wrongly – that it’s easier to get a promotion in Asia than in your home country,” says Sarah Sellers, Hong Kong country director at recruitment firm iKas International.
+“Using Asia as a platform to hoof yourself up the career ladder is usually interpreted as you thinking –wrongly – that it’s easier to get a promotion in Asia than in your home country,” says Sarah Sellers, Asia managing director of recruitment firm iKas International.
 “Or it shows that you are likely to trample over the local population to get there – neither of which go down particularly well.”

 Never say that you want to “try Asia for a couple of years”, says Kathy Togni, principal of search firm Togni & Zhao in Hong Kong.
 Short-term generic aspirations (also avoid “enjoying travelling” or “doing something new”) mark you out as a risky recruit who won’t last long in Asia.